NixOS/nix.dev/source/tutorials/cross-compilation.md

 # Cross compilation

-Nixpkgs offers powerful tools to cross-compile software for various system types.
+Nixpkgs provides tools to cross-compile software for different system types.

 ## What do you need?